advancedtelematic/ota-cli/README.md

 You can then pass the required arguments to run the actual command:

-`./campaign --credentials-zip ~/credentials.zip --campaigner-url http://campaigner.gw.staging.internal.atsgarage.com get --campaign-id 2473e3fe-26fc-4685-a54e-f42d6136a25b`
+`./ota campaign get --credentials-zip ~/credentials.zip --campaigner-url http://campaigner.gw.staging.internal.atsgarage.com --campaign-id 2473e3fe-26fc-4685-a54e-f42d6136a25b`

 which will return something like the following output on success: